yaochengchan/yaochengchan.github.io/_pages/personality.md

 <hr>

+## The Impacts of Social Humanoid Robot's Nonverbal Communication on Perceived Personality Traits
+This study investigates how nonverbal textual and gestural cues can generate a spectrum of robot personality traits, including introvert, ambivert, and extrovert profiles.
+We conducted empirical studies using the humanoid robot Pepper to evaluate the impact of these multimodal communication strategies on user perceptions.
+The results confirm that combining textual and gestural cues significantly outperforms using textual cues alone, leading to higher participant ratings for intention to use, perceived animacy, and likeability.
+Notably, the ambivert robot utilizing multimodal communication received the highest ratings for likeability and intentions to use.

+<div><a href="https://doi.org/10.1080/10447318.2023.2295696" style="background-color: #333; color: white; padding: 8px 15px; border-radius: 20px; text-decoration: none; font-size: 0.9em;">📄 Paper</a></div>

 ## An Exploration of Multimodal Communication for Developing Extrovert, Ambivert, and Introvert Robot
 This study explores how nonverbal cues can express robot personalities.
 It addresses a gap in the literature by integrating introvert and extrovert traits to create an ambivert robot personality.
 Through analyzing bodily movements and gestural behaviors such as eye contact, body orientation, and hand gestures, participants successfully discerned extroverted and introverted characteristics with an 83 percent correctness rate.
 These findings provide foundational guidelines for developing effective human-robot communication.